sfl0r3nz05/OT-NWbasedOnGNS3/GNS3Network/README.md

 ## Building Layers

   The strategy for building the GNS3 network is to go from the bottom layer to the top layer.
+To deploy the field device layer it is recommended:

+     - A first stage deploy simple PCs as field devices.

+     - A second stage these devices will be replaced by OT devices.

 ### Field devices